eclipse-openj9/openj9-docs/docs/xxjitserveraotcachedir.md

 ## Explanation

  A JITServer instance can have several AOT caches, each with its own name.
-To allow reusing of the AOT caches by other JITServer instances (such as the instances started later), you can use the [`-XX:+JITServerAOTCachePersistence`](xxjitserveraotcachepersistence.md) option.
-With this option enabled, JITServer server periodically saves its AOT caches to files, allowing its other instances to load caches from these files the first time a client requests a particular cache.
+To enable reusing of the AOT caches by other JITServer instances (such as the instances started later), you can use the [`-XX:+JITServerAOTCachePersistence`](xxjitserveraotcachepersistence.md) option.
+With this option enabled, JITServer server periodically saves its AOT caches to files.
+Other JITServer instances can then load these caches the first time a client requests a particular cache.

  You can specify the directory for saving the AOT cache files with the `-XX:JITServerAOTCacheDir=<directory>` option.
 When the server receives the location of the requested AOT cache file through the `-XX:JITServerAOTCacheDir` option and a request for a specific cache name, if that cache does not exist in-memory, the server searches the specified cache directory for the file with the matching name and loads it, if available.